Linuxfabrik/monitoring-plugins/check-plugins/fortios-network-io/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * FortiGate appliances running FortiOS with REST API enabled

-**Important Notes:**

 * The `--always-ok` parameter is accepted but has no effect (the plugin does not pass it to the output function)